HardHatRacoons/documentation/docs/capstone_report/README.md

 **Qualitative**: We will utilize surveys and interviews for end users to gauge the accessibility and user friendliness of our front end designs.
 These will focus on areas such as ease of navigation, visual design, and the intuitiveness of interactive elements.

-**Main findings**: After performing 20 user studies and uploading various blueprint PDFs to our webapp, we found the proccessing time for PDFs to take less than 10 minutes on average and still below an hour for larger PDFs.
-Users took on average 107 seconds to perform all 9 tasks assigned to them, or 21 seconds to successfully upload a PDF.
-All users have never had prior intection with the webapp.
+**Main findings**: After performing 20+ user studies and uploading various blueprint PDFs to our webapp, we found the processing time for PDFs to take less than 10 minutes on average and still below an hour for larger PDFs.
+Users took on average 107 seconds to perform all 9 tasks assigned to them, and 21 seconds to successfully upload a PDF.
+All users have never had prior interaction with the webapp.
+Most users complimented the aesthetics and navigability of the web app when prompted for extra feedback.
+Many users also did not have any specific things they would like to change about the website when asked so.
+Greater than 75% of users also rated the understandability of the metrics a 5/5.
+The team also achieved a google lighthouse score of greater than 90 out of 100 on all pages in both viewing modes (light/dark), making our website decently accessible for impaired users.

 ## 2 Related Work